AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

     - Will not z hop if this exceeds your max Z height.
 - Will not allow you to accidentally execute pause or resume twice.
 - Allows you to take other actions during the pause without messing anything up.
-    - You can move toolhead around during the pause, run load/unload filament macros etc. It wil automatically return to its original position before resuming.
+    - You can move toolhead around during the pause, run load/unload filament macros etc. It will automatically return to its original position before resuming.
     - It also automatically restores your gcode state (absolute vs relative extrusion mode, etc), should it be changed during the pause by another macro.
 - Primes the nozzle while traveling back to resume the print, wiping the excess along the way.
 This just results in one little string to pick off.
 - Sets the idle timeout to 12 hours during the pause, and returns it to your configured value upon resume.